Young man taking photo with professional digital camera, focus on hand and lens

 Too much branding in a photo will almost certainly be rejected by the media.
 Journalists pride themselves on their impartiality, integrity and incorruptibility.
 They like to deal in stories, not publicity.
 Let brand mentions come through copy.
 Or include business names and logos covertly, subtly, naturally and tastefully – if at all.

-If you’d like to know more about securing media coverage for your brand, feel free to get in touch with me for a free 20 minute consultation at no cost.
-Telephone 07460644844 or please use this contact page.
+If you’d like to know how to secure media coverage for your brand, get in touch for a 20 minute consultation.